FVLMS/2026-ongoing-competency/docs/how-to-create-material.md

    - Subject
 6. Leave Availability blank unless this test needs to be added to the catalog for self-enrollment outside of the Ongoing Competency program
 7. Click the *Save* button
+8. Follow the steps in the How To Create Evaluation article to attach a pre-evaluation to the introduction material: [https://fvlms.github.io/2026-ongoing-competency/how-to-create-evaluation/#attach-the-evaluation-to-a-training-object](https://fvlms.github.io/2026-ongoing-competency/how-to-create-evaluation/#attach-the-evaluation-to-a-training-object)

 ## Optional: Add Signature Required